NicBritz/Starcraft-Creations/README.md

 **Landing Page**

 I have a clean image that immediately conveys what that the company does on the landing page.
 I also included some text to reiterate the service the company offers.
-From the landing page I also made it so that you can request a quote without having to navigate anywhere else.
+From the landing page, I also made it so that you can request a quote without having to navigate anywhere else.

 **About section**

 When I created the 'About Us' section, I made use of Bootstrap's card component.
 This helped to structure the content neatly and in an organized way.
-I tried to keep this as simple and informative as possible with some visual styling to that is is aesthetically pleasing.
+I tried to keep this as simple and informative as possible with some visual styling to that is aesthetically pleasing.

 **Services Section**